working-agile/bank-account-java/README.md

 ### What is this branch for? ###

-* Reformulate the transfer scenarios in a single scenario outline/template.
+* Implement the transfer scenarios based on this scenario outline/template.